UCREL/pymusas/docs/docs/usage/how_to/combine_lexicons.md

             "one of the broligarchy")
 ```

-Using this sentence and the custom lexicons we will show that we can netter reflect the meaning in this sentence.
+Using this sentence and the custom lexicons we will show that we can better reflect the meaning in this sentence.

 ## How the existing tagger performs